-In this post, we detail how to visit the National September 11th Memorial, also known as the 9/11 Memorial, World Trade Center Memorial, the Ground Zero Memorial, or the Twin Towers Memorial.
-It is free to visit the memorial and you do not need tickets.
-Tickets to the Museum and One World Observatory are required and have a cost, as do tours of the memorial itself.
+In this post, we detail how to visit the National September 11th Memorial, also known as the 9/11 Memorial, World Trade Center Memorial, the Ground Zero Memorial, or the Twin Towers Memorial, including tours you can take, and nearby attractions you may want to see.

 Below is a handy calendar of tour availability.